felixrieseberg/native-progress-bar/README.md

 # native-progress-bar

 This module allows your Electron app to display native dialogs with progress bars in them on Windows and macOS.
+It has no dependencies other than `binding` and creates a ~85KB Node addon.

 To see various examples for progress bars, check out `test/src/progress-bars.js`.